Skip to Content

 ● Step 5: Test Drive:

-Once the replacement and adjustment are made, try your mower and see if all works fine.
-If everything works fine, it means that the replacement has been done successfully.
+Once the replacement and adjustment are made, try your mower to see if everything works.
+If everything works fine, the replacement has been done successfully.

 Precautions